 The grading information for this class is noted above.
 Student must schedule meetings to solicit feedback from the instructor on their Research Assignments and In-Class Final Presentations.
-The feedback will be done via scheduled telephone calls; no written feedback will be provided.
-Be sure to schedule these appointments well in advance, to ensure that the instructor is available at a time convenient to you.
+The feedback will be done via

 Determination of Grades

 Grades will be determined by the following elements: